csc301-winter-2019/project-team-02/deliverables/iteration-02.review.md

 #### Planned changes

 1. Since all the team members were not fully familiar with the code they were reviewing, we decided that only the team members who are actively involved in that particular part of development should review the code.
 For example, if a pull request was created that contained changes to the mobile application, then only Andrew and Fahim need to review it since they worked the most on mobile.
-2. Because the master branch was always behind the qa branch, we came up with the decision to reserve 30-45 minutes during our weekly Tuesday meeeting to test the qa branch and update the master branch.
+2. Because the master branch was always behind the qa branch, we came up with the decision to reserve 30-45 minutes during our weekly Tuesday meeting to test the qa branch and update the master branch.
 Another approach we are thinking of is to schedule a 1 hour meeting on another day and dedicate it to perform testing and update the master branch.
-We have a testing heroku application deployed just for testing.
+We have a testing Heroku application deployed just for testing.
 Our testing strategy will be to update the testing app with the qa branch and perform manual testing to see if the functionality is correct.
 Once we verify that the application works as expected, we will merge the qa branch into master.
 3. To address the issue of disconnect between sub teams, we plan on switching the roles for the next iteration, so the people who worked on mobile will now work on web, and vice versa.
-This will allow team members to better understand different parts of the application and save us time during our weekly updates, as it eliminates the confusion unfamiliar parts.
+This will allow team members to better understand different parts of the application and save us time during our weekly updates, as it eliminates the confusion of unfamiliar parts.

 ## Product - Review